dikhan/terraform-provider-openapi/docs/how_to.md

 ####### Ref schema definition

-A property that has a $ref attribute is considered automatically and object so defining the type 'object' is optional (although it's recommended).
+A property that has a $ref attribute is considered automatically an object so defining the type 'object' is optional (although it's recommended).

 ````